talmeym/regurgitator-all/README.md

 the response, for the noddy example above, would be "it is after lunch", output to the console.

+(the aforementioned noddy example shows programmic use of regurgitator core. to see how regurgitator can help you over http or mq, see here: [web](https://github.com/talmeym/regurgitator-extensions-web) [mq](https://github.com/talmeym/regurgitator-extensions-mq) or follow links below to some reference projects)

 ## reference projects

 reference projects for using regurgitator can be found here: